 3. Build relationships with families.

 Developing a partnership with your students’ families may take some creativity and flexibility on your part, but it’s well worth it.
-Families of ELLs can bring great skills, talents, and strengths to your school.
+Families of English language learners can bring great skills, talents, and strengths to your school.
 They’re likely to have deep reserves of strength, resilience, and resourcefulness.
 But these resources might go unnoticed if no one is looking for them.